-Hello, I’m Jenna and I want to help make your life sparkle!Not just in a glittery, filtered, perfectly Instagramed way, but in a way that feels amazing.
+Hello, I’m Jenna and I want to help make your life more magical!Not just in a glossy, filtered, perfectly Instagramed way, but in a way that feels amazing to you.
 I want to show you how you can serve the world by just being your gorgeous, perfectly imperfect self.

-I have been able to design an incredible lifestyle for myself by doing what feels good and natural.
-As the Co-Founder of one of the largest craft fairs in Canada, Make It, I’ve also seen hundreds of other creative entrepreneurs do the same.
+I have been able to design an incredible lifestyle by doing what feels authentic and natural.
+As founder and CEO of one of the largest craft fairs in Canada, Make It, I’ve also witnessed hundreds of other creative entrepreneurs do the same.
 They have made an awesome living for themselves by selling what they make.

 In 2002 I was so fired up about my idea, that I decided to write a business plan for one of my University of Alberta marketing classes.
-Booty Betlz became a reality upon my graduation, and I was soon selling my fabric sash belts to 120 boutiques all over Canada, USA and Japan.
+Booty Beltz became a reality upon my graduation, and I was soon selling my fabric sash belts to 120 boutiques all over Canada, USA and Japan.
 It was a total thrill growing my biz and it allowed me to experience and learn so much.
-I also became savvy at PR, and was able to get my Booty Beltz featured in numerous magazines, newspapers and on TV.
+I also became savvy at media and PR, and was able to get my Booty Beltz featured in numerous magazines, newspapers and on TV.

 After a few years in, I started to feel burnt out from wholesaling and wasn’t enjoying my business nearly as much.
 I knew something had to change.
 A fellow artisan asked me if I would be interested in selling some of my Booty Belt stock at an outdoor street festival.

 At first I was skeptical because I thought it was a step in the wrong direction for my brand, but something inside of me thought it would be really fun, so I went for it!
 What I discovered from that experience changed my life.